Alfresco/docs-alfresco/ags/latest/using/gs/faq.md

 ## Why are the tags showing more files than I can see?

-Depending on your security clearance level, some files or records might be hidden from you in Alfresco.
+Depending on your {% include tooltip.html word="securityclassification" text="security classification" %} level, some files or records might be hidden from you in Alfresco.
 The tags link displays the total number of files that have that tag, but when you click it you'll only be able to see those that you have access to.